Polarization of Light

 Summary

-1. Polarization is the oscillation direction of the electric field perpendicular to propagation.
+Polarization is the oscillation direction of the electric field perpendicular to propagation; it is fixed by two amplitudes and the relative phase \(\delta\).

-2. Three states: linear (straight oscillation), circular (rotation), elliptical (combination).
+Three states: linear (straight oscillation), circular (rotation at constant magnitude), elliptical (the general case).

-3. Jones vectors/matrices for fully polarized light; Stokes parameters/Müller matrices for any state.
+Jones vectors/matrices describe fully polarized light; Stokes parameters/Mueller matrices describe any state, including partially polarized light.

-6. Key applications: Fiber optics, LCD displays, stress analysis, quantum optics.
+Key applications: fiber optics, LCD displays, stress analysis, quantum optics.

 Experimental Connections